Buying a car has never been more simple thanks to the developing industry that has seen numerous new digital car platforms emerge in the last decade.

 Government lockdowns and the uncertainty around jobs and the economy saw a huge drop off in new and used car sales, but we've seen a resurgence since restrictions have lifted and life has gone back to some normality in recent months.

-It was always going to be a challenge changing how you operate during such unprecedented times, but the progress made by the car industry has allowed it to remain strong and there's no doubt that it will only be stronger with some of the new changes that are happening.
+It was always going to be a challenge to change how you operate during such unprecedented times, but the progress made by the car industry has allowed it to remain strong and there's no doubt that it will only be stronger with some of the new changes that are happening.

 We take a look at how car buying has changed and what we can expect to see more of in the coming months and years.